MaterializeInc/ecommerce-demo/README_RPM.md

 You now have materialize doing real-time materialized views on a changefeed from a database and pageview events from Redpanda.
 You have complex multi-layer views doing JOIN's and aggregations in order to distill the raw data into a form that's useful for downstream applications.
 In metabase, you have the ability to create dashboards and reports using the real-time data.

-You have a lot of infrastructure running in docker containers, don't forget to run `docker-compose down` to shut everything down!
+You have a lot of infrastructure running in docker containers, don't forget to run `docker-compose -f docker-compose-rpm.yml down` to shut everything down!